sobjornstad/esc/docs/using-esc/exercises.rst

 which may hold as few as 3.

 .. note::
-    Keystroke sequences are rendered with spaces between every keystroke for readability here.
+    Keystroke sequences are rendered with spaces between operations for readability here.
     Many of these spaces are not necessary when typing into esc or will even give the error "No number to finish adding".